DaeyunJang/SIFM/README.md

-<span style="color:red"> This project has been moved to [https://github.com/DaeyunJang/Hyper-Redundant-Manipulator](https://github.com/DaeyunJang/Hyper-Redundant-Manipulator). </span>
+> ⚠️ **Note:** This project has been moved to [https://github.com/DaeyunJang/Hyper-Redundant-Manipulator](https://github.com/DaeyunJang/Hyper-Redundant-Manipulator).

 # SIFM
 Surgical Instruments Force Measurement on ROS2